MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 The general layout of the site is based on warm summery colors.

-The general layout, navigation and functionality is plain and intiutive.
+The general layout, navigation, and functionality are plain and intuitive.

-Features and interactivity are kept to a minimum, as to not overwhelm the user with too many options.
+Features and interactivity are kept to a minimum, to not overwhelm the user with too many options.

 ### Agile

 This project was designed and built using the agile approach.
 From the initial planning through to final development.
-To help visualise the process I created a [GitHub project](https://github.com/MrHaJu/Code-Institute-Projekt-4-Django-horseplaner) and utilised the provided Kanban board method make sure i implement every neccessary feature.
+To help visualize the process I created a [GitHub project](https://github.com/MrHaJu/Code-Institute-Projekt-4-Django-horseplaner) and utilized the provided Kanban board method to make sure I implemented every necessary feature.

-To view all user stories including their required acceptance criterias and tasks, refer the project linked below.
+To view all user stories including their required acceptance criteria and tasks, refer to the project linked below.

 [View Agile on Github Pages](https://github.com/users/MrHaJu/projects/4/views/1)